-The following table presents fees for services rendered by KPMG in 2023 and 2022.
+The following table presents fees for services rendered by KPMG in 2024 and 2023.

-2023 2022
+2024 2023

-(in thousa ands)
+(in thousands)

-Audit Fees (1) \$ 4,315 \$ 3,725
+Audit Fees (1) \$ 4,039 \$ 4,315

-Audit Related Fees 30 1,180
+Audit Related Fees (2) 1,762 30

-Tax Fees (2) 2,097 1,713
+Tax Fees (3) 1,792 2,097

-All Other Fees (3) 1,008
+All Other Fees 95

-Total Fees \$ 6,442 \$ 7,626
+Total Fees \$ 7,688 \$ 6,442

-(1) Audit fees for 2023 and 2022 consisted principally of fees charged for services related to the annual audit of the Company's consolidated financial statements, audits of internal control over financial reporting, quarterly reviews of the Company's interim consolidated financial information and procedures related to the Company's debt offerings.
+- (1) Audit fees for 2024 and 2023 consisted principally of fees charged for services related to the annual audit of the Company's consolidated financial statements, audit of internal control over financial reporting, quarterly reviews of the Company's interim consolidated financial information and certain audits of subsidiaries. - (2) Audit-related fees of the Company in the year-ended December 31, 2024 consisted primarily of services relating to certain subsidiary audits, and other audit support services. - (3) Tax fees for 2024 and 2023 consisted of fees for the preparation of tax returns and tax consultation services.

-The Audit Committee's policy requires that the Audit Committee pre-approve audit and non-audit services performed by the independent registered public accounting firm.
+The Audit Committee's charter requires that the Audit Committee pre-approve audit and non-audit services performed by the independent registered public accounting firm.
 The Audit Committee may delegate its pre-approval authority to the Chairman or any other member of the Audit Committee.
-All of the services for which fees were disclosed in the table above were pre-approved under the Audit Committee's pre-approval policy.
+All of the services for which fees were disclosed in the table above were pre-approved in accordance with the Audit Committee's charter.